BlockstreamResearch/bip-frost-dkg/README.md

 *Attributes*:

 - `hostpubkeys` - Ordered list of the host public keys of all participants.
+  The list must contain at least 2 host public keys.
 - `t` - The participation threshold `t`.
   This is the number of participants that will be required to sign.
   It must hold that `1 <= t <= len(hostpubkeys) <= 2**32 - 1`.